juandavidzuluaga/doc-otobo-admin/content/communication-notifications/postmaster-mail-accounts.rst

 Please switch to the ``OTOBO Admin Interface -> System Configuration`` now and enable the profile / option ``OAuth2::MailAccount::Profiles###Custom1``.

-In the next step, add the ApplicationID/ClientID and the Client secret:
+In the next step, add the ApplicationID/ClientID and the Client secret (You need the value, not the secret id):

 .. figure:: images/oauth2-012.png
    :alt: OAuth2 Azure Configuration